Your Guide to V5 Integration!

 Using the V5 Gateway we can easily populate the data here using the ‘Job’ endpoint.
 However, a more advanced approach can be taken that makes use of the ‘PreBatch’ endpoint.
 We will look at using both of these below.

-The integration template for Purchase Orders can be downloaded here.
+The integration template for Jobs/Production Orders can be downloaded here.

 Primary Keys are the unique identifier for each table within the V5 API.
 For Job, these are: